FusionAuth/fusionauth-site/astro/src/content/articles/identity-basics/what-is-identity-proofing.md

 ---
+title: What Is Identity Proofing? - Identity Verification Explained
-title: What Is Identity Proofing? | Identity Verification Explained | FusionAuth
+htmlTitle: What Is Identity Proofing? | Identity Verification Explained | FusionAuth
 description: Learn and how identity proofing helps verify a user's identity during onboarding.
 Understand common methods and its role in secure authentication systems.
 author: Deborah Ruck
 icon: /img/icons/identity-proofing.svg